waozixyz/geosite/src/lib/posts/geocats_primary_survey.md

 - Our typeface was custom made for Geocats.
 It’s dyslexic friendly as well as open-source.
 - The dialogue of Geocats was a collaborative effort, written by everyone at Nonaco.
 - We are running as much code as we can on open-source and decentralised platforms.
-- We are partnered with [Vulcan](https://market.vulcanforged.com/), the coolest NFT gaming platform out there.
 - There are a lot of amazing cats to collect and play as!
 - Finally, we have an incredible community, full of really cool people.